jake-knerr/cogent/README.md

 #### Component manage the state that they "own".
 Ownership is determined by where the state is needed in the view.
 If multiple components need the state and one component parents the others, then the parent component owns the state.
 Otherwise, the first shared parent component owns the state.

-Ownership of state means that the owning component is the only component that can change state or react to changes on the state.
+Ownership of state means that the owning component is the only component that can access the state without having it passed to it by a parent component.
 Only the owning component can propagate the state or changes to the state to child components.

 #### Parent components create and add child components.
 In other words, components do not add themselves to the component tree.